 Give your pet some fresh water and carefully observe them

-Call your vet immediately if you notice a dramatic swelling increase or if your pet goes into anaphylactic shock.
+Call your emergency vet in Conway immediately if you notice a dramatic swelling increase or if your pet goes into anaphylactic shock.

 During business hours, call Animal Care Veterinary Clinic at 501-329-2064.